Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Results

 \subsection{Memorization Probes}

-We probe whether above-random benchmark performance reflects memorization of training statistics, using three behavioral signals: an algorithm $\times$ metric dissociation, range width compression and cross-model agreement collapse.
-The algorithm $\times$ metric dissociation is visible in Table~\ref{tab:coverage_algorithm_metric_grid}, which shows coverage broken down by both algorithm and metric simultaneously.

-PC and FCI, the two classical and most heavily documented constraint-based algorithms, achieve near-zero SHD coverage (0.0\% and 1.9\% respectively), whereas NOTEARS achieves 41.3\% SHD coverage, more than double its own average across other metrics.
-LLMs have apparently encountered NOTEARS papers reporting specific SHD values on benchmark datasets and retrieved those figures, whereas constraint-based SHD statistics, which require understanding edge orientation accuracy rather than just edge detection, are either absent or inconsistently represented in training data, consistent with the finding that LLM factual recall scales directly with pretraining document frequency \citep{kandpal2023large}.
-Critically, this pattern is not explained by algorithmic difficulty: predicting SHD for PC on the Asia dataset is no harder in principle than predicting it for NOTEARS.

-Range width compression provides the first model-level signal.
 Under memorization, LLMs should produce tighter ranges for benchmark datasets whose statistics they have retrieved and wider ranges for novel synthetic data.
 Benchmark datasets yield a mean predicted range width of 4.34, compared to 9.83 for synthetic datasets, giving a 2.26$\times$ compression ratio that holds across all 8 models without exception (Table~\ref{tab:range_width}).
-Range width also expands monotonically with synthetic network size from 2.55 at 12 nodes to 18.08 at 60 nodes, a 7.1$\times$ increase in a regime where memorization is impossible.
+The range width also expands monotonically with synthetic network size from 2.55 at 12 nodes to 18.08 at 60 nodes, a 7.1$\times$ increase in a regime where memorization is impossible.

 Figure~\ref{fig:variance_benchmark} shows the 2.26$\times$ aggregate compression across benchmark and synthetic datasets.
 Claude shows the strongest compression (0.26$\times$), which may reflect greater exposure to causal discovery literature during pretraining \citep{kandpal2023large}.
 Gemini~3 and Qwen-Think show the weakest compression, indicating their benchmark and synthetic ranges are similarly wide.
 This suggests they treat both dataset types as equally unfamiliar rather than retrieving statistics for known benchmarks.